 What are the cons?If you're looking for drastically dramatic weight loss results in a hurry, this isn't the diet for you.
 It's important to remember that this diet aims to become a healthy lifestyle plan to keep up for as long as possible, so it's not suitable for those wanting a quick fix!

-How does it work?The DASH diet is split into two phases.
+How does the DASH diet work?The DASH diet is split into two phases:

 - Try to avoid naturally sweet food and opt for things that are artificially sweetened instead